AI systems will not come off as AIs to the average person, who watched the Terminator movie series or EX Machina, except they are robots.

 She takes the resemblance of what most average people expect an AI to be: A Human-like Intelligent Robot.

 Sophia as earlier mentioned has made numerous public appearances.
-She appeared in the Today show, Tonight show, and Good Morning Britain.
+She appeared on the Today show, Tonight Show, and Good Morning Britain.

 This amazing work of Hanson Robotics is an amazing creation even though some of her words are not a result of her AI and are human-generated.

-She depicts what the future of AI and Humanoid holds with relation to human-robot interactions.
+She depicts what the future of AI and Humanoid holds in relation to human-robot interactions.

 Boston Dynamics is a Big Dog in Robotics, best known for the development of Big Dog.
 Those line of words sounds too Big Doggy, right?

-They have been around for over 23 years and have seen the money and other form of support from DARPA, Google and now Softbank.
+They have been around for over 23 years and have seen the money and other forms of support from DARPA, Google, and now Softbank.

 About Big Dog.
 Big Dog is a quadruped military robot created in 2005 and funded by DARPA.
 It was developed to serve as a robotic pack mule to accompany soldiers in rough terrains and its development was discontinued because it was deemed to be too noisy for use in combat.

 Big Dog runs on a gas-powered engine, hence, the noise.
 It gave rise to a Battery-powered Spot as a result, and Spot is an amazing four-legged robot, one that gets me really excited.

 Boston Dynamics are not just about Big Dog anyways.